I heard the U.S.S.R. will be open soon

 As vacationland for lawyers in love

-—Jackson Browne, "Lawyers in Love"A legal drama created by Steven Bochco and Terry Louise Fisher and airing on NBC from 1986-1994, about the antics at a fictional Los Angeles law firm, McKenzie, Brackman, Chaney and Kuzak.The main characters are:
+—Jackson Browne, "Lawyers in Love"A legal drama created by Steven Bochco and Terry Louise Fisher and airing on NBC from 1986-1994, about the antics at a fictional Los Angeles law firm, McKenzie, Brackman, Chaney and Kuzak.The original main characters were:

 - Leland McKenzie, patriarch of the firm.